TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

   {{< img src="/img/hybrid-gateway/tyk-cloud-hybrid-open-details.png" alt="Tyk Cloud hybrid open for details" >}}

-This will reveal instructions that you can use to connect your hybrid data plane to TyK Cloud.
+This will reveal instructions that you can use to connect your hybrid data plane to Tyk Cloud.

 {{< img src="/img/hybrid-gateway/tyk-cloud-hybrid-revealed-instructions.png" alt="Tyk Cloud hybrid detailed instructions" >}}